 Financial planning for prospective pet owners

-Get the lowdown on pets’ long-term financial needs from Janice Tan, experienced mother of two West Highland white terriers, before committing to a new fur friend.
-She shares tips to help prospective pet owners understand the financial commitment required and how to include fur kids in their holistic financial plans so they can achieve their dreams with confidence.
+Get the lowdown on pets’ long-term financial needs from before committing to a new fur friend.
+Here are some tips to help prospective pet owners understand the financial commitment required and how to include fur kids in their holistic financial plans so they can achieve their dreams with confidence.

 “Pets teach us the greatest lesson in loving without expecting anything in return.”